sethmlarson/mashpack/README.md

   \* Must be the same type.
 See explanation of `ARRAYP` below.

-- Mashpack adds 'typed' array types which all have the name `ARRAY*`.
-These function, pack, and unpack exactly the same as normal arrays except they take advantage of having the same type of object within them in order to compress tighter together only requiring the type information of all objects within the array at the beginning of the array.
+- Mashpack defaults to 'typed' arrays which all have the name `ARRAY*`.
+These function, pack, and unpack exactly the same as mixed arrays except they take advantage of having the same type of object within them in order to compress tighter together only requiring the type information of all objects within the array at the beginning of the array.
 In most cases arrays will all be of similar type and so this situation happens quite frequently within common JSON objects.

+- To use an array with mixed element types the `MARRAY*` (mixed array) data type is used.
+Note that there is no `MARRAYP` data type meaning mixed arrays always have 2 bytes in their header regardless of size.

-- Mashpack adds the `MATRIX16` and `MATRIX32` objects which are essentially optimized versions of `TARRAY16[TARRAY16]` and `TARRAY32[TARRAY32]` objects.
+- Mashpack adds the `MATRIX16` and `MATRIX32` objects which are essentially optimized versions of `ARRAY16[ARRAY16]` and `ARRAY32[ARRAY32]` objects.
 They're useful for storing data frames, matricies, graphs, and data that is used for machine learning algorithms.
 These objects vastly reduce the overhead of storing large amounts of data that all have the same data type.